mikeizbicki/cmc-csci040/topic_03_Python_Strings+Files/lab-encodings/README.md

 The following Python function uses python's built-in `try`/`except` blocks to achieve this goal:
 ```
 def load_chinese_file(filename):
+    # in the open command above, notice that we do not specify the encoding
+    # that is because we are opening the file in *binary* mode
+    # (the 'b' stands for binary, and the 'r' for read)
+    # files opened in binary mode return bytes objects
+    # these need to be manually converted to strings using the .decode method
     f = open(filename, 'br')
     bs = f.read()
     try: